-You have diabetic retinopathy, a condition that happens when diabetes damages blood vessels in the rear of the eye.
+You have diabetic retinopathy.
+This condition happens when diabetes damages blood vessels in the back of the eye.
 It can cause cloudy vision and other problems.
-But a surgical procedure called vitrectomy may help make your sight clearer.
+But a type of surgery called vitrectomy may help you see more clearly.

-When healthy, vitreous (the gel that fills the eye) is clear.
-But with diabetic retinopathy, it can become clouded with blood or debris.
-During vitrectomy, the eye healthcare provider removes the cloudy vitreous and replaces it with fluid, silicone oil, or gas.
-In addition, the retina may be repaired if there is scar tissue.
+When healthy, the gel (vitreous) that fills the eye is clear.
+But with diabetic retinopathy, this gel can become clouded with blood or debris.
+During vitrectomy, the eye healthcare provider removes the cloudy vitreous.
+It is replaced with fluid, silicone oil, or gas.
+The retina may also be repaired if there is scar tissue.
 This can help make your vision clearer.
-But if vision problems continue after vitrectomy, additional surgery may be needed.
-Successful vitrectomy may make possible other helpful measures to restore vision, such as laser treatments.
+But if you still have vision problems after vitrectomy, more surgery may be needed.
+A successful vitrectomy may make it possible to do other procedures to restore vision.
+These include laser treatments.

-Tell your healthcare provider about all medicines, herbal remedies, and supplements you take.
-This includes aspirin, ibuprofen, ginkgo, warfarin, or other blood thinners.
-Before surgery, an anesthesiologist (a healthcare providerwho provides medicine to control pain) will meet with you.
-You’ll talk about the type of anesthetic (pain medicine) that will be used during the surgery.
+Tell your healthcare provider about all medicines, vitamins, herbal remedies, and supplements you take.
+This includes over-the-counter and prescription medicines.
+It includes aspirin, ibuprofen, ginkgo, warfarin, or other blood thinners.
+Before surgery, you will meet with a healthcare provider (anesthesiologist) who provides medicine to control pain.
+You’ll talk about the type of pain medicine (anesthesia) you will have during the surgery.

-During the surgery, tiny instruments are inserted through small incisions in the sclera (white of the eye).
+During the surgery, tiny tools are inserted through small cuts (incisions) in the white of the eye (the sclera).
 The vitreous is removed.
-It is replaced with a substitute, such as saline (saltwater) solution, silicone oil, or a gas bubble that holds the retina in place.
-The procedure may take several hours.
+It is replaced with a substitute, such as saltwater (saline) solution, silicone oil, or a gas bubble that holds the retina in place.
+The surgery may take a few hours.

-Be sure to have an adult family member or friend drive you home after the procedure.
+Be sure to have an adult family member or friend drive you home after the surgery.
 Wear dark sunglasses on the way home.
 Before leaving, you’ll be told how to protect and care for your eye.
 Don’t rub, touch, or bump your eye.
-Ask your healthcare provider how long you need to avoid lifting, exercising, or swimming.
-Also, ask when you can drive and return to work.
+Ask your healthcare provider how long you need to wait before you can lift things, exercise, or swim.
+Also ask when you can drive and go back to work.

 Vitrectomy may cause some pain.
 You’ll be given medicine to control this pain.
 If discomfort continues, tell your healthcare provider.